First, some useful links:

 The Writing Centre at the UBC History Department (may require CWL and password).

 Bad Writing Contest -

 Tips on Writing History from the Writing Center at University of North Carolina at Chapel Hill.

-Reading, Writing, and Researching for History.
-A comprehensive guide from Bowdoin College.
+Reading, Writing, and Researching for History -

 Prune that Prose: Learning to write for readers beyond academe.